mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 the same HTTP stream as the CONNECT-IP request, or as a HTTP datagram sent over QUIC datagram.

-## Data encapsualtion {#encap}
+## Data encapsulation {#encap}

-Once the CONNECT-IP method has completed, only CAPSUlE
+Once the CONNECT-IP method has completed, only CAPSULE
 {{!I-D.ietf-masque-h3-datagram}} frames are permitted to be sent on that stream.
 Extension frames MAY be used if specifically permitted by the definition of the extension.
 Receipt of any other known frame